How to Lower LDL: Lifestyle, Supplements, and When Medication Matters

 The four groups the 2026 guideline recommends for statin therapy

-Group 1: Adults with established atherosclerotic cardiovascular disease (ASCVD) — prior heart attack, stroke, or other confirmed cardiovascular events.
-High-intensity statin therapy is recommended regardless of LDL level.
+Group 1: Adults with established atherosclerotic cardiovascular disease (ASCVD) — prior heart attack, stroke, or confirmed cardiovascular events.
+High-intensity statin therapy is recommended.

 Group 2: Adults aged 20–75 with LDL ≥190 mg/dL.
 High-intensity statin therapy is recommended without additional risk calculation.